Lesson 4 of 7 - optimize your relationships

 • a communion with and reverence for a nurturing Higher Power.
 Though this domain affects your serenity and relationship, it’s beyond our scope here.

-Personal and shared discomforts can occur in any of these four domains.
+Personal and shared discomforts can occur in at least the first three of these four domains.

 More premises about marital love...